 There is no charge for entry to the festival.
 Talks are £8 each and a £20 Rover ticket gets you in to all of the private gardens opening for the festival.
 Bookings are open please visit the website for detailed information gardensinthewild.org/gardens-in-the-wild-festival-events-17

 There will be walks maps and guided walks.

-Delicious food-to-go from some of Herefordshire’s best artisan producers including Weobley Ash, Tom’s Felafels and Shepherds Ice cream.
+Delicious food-to-go from some of Herefordshire’s best artisan producers including Weobley Ash, Tom’s Felafels and Kelsmor Ice Cream.
 An all day café will be serving sandwiches, coffee, tea and cakes.